tiandiao123/BattleShipGame/README.md

 The Game Basics and Its Representation

-Here's a list of the features that your game should have:
+Here's a list of the features that my game has:

 The rectangular game board (must be represented in your program as a 2-dimensional array) is sized by the user at the start of a game.
 A ship will consist of three consecutive (vertical or horizontal, but not diagonal) board locations chosen randomly by your program at start-up.
 The locations of the ships will be indicated in the 2-dimensional array.
 Be careful that ships do not get positioned partially off the board!
 See item 4 below for the number of ships to include.